Docs: Getting Started

 • Development

-• MySQL instances are located on each engineer’s local dev box
+• Database servers are located on each engineer’s local dev box

 • Be fully permissive about dropping tables or columns in dev, regardless of table size